 You can then pack it in a meal-size freezer bag or airtight containers.
 Pack it tightly, so there isn’t enough air inside it.
 If you’re using a freezer bag, fill it enough while leaving space a couple of inches from the top that you can twist and fold back.

 Use a twist or rubber band to tight it about 1/2 inches from the cucumber.
-This allows the cucumber to expand when freeze.
+This allows the cucumber to expand when frozen.

 It’s preferred to do a quick freeze.
 You can lower the fridge temperature and place the cucumber pack against the refrigerated surface of the freezer.
 Maintain freezer temperature below zero degrees F.